oduwsdl/sumgram/README.md

 --log-level=info                          Log level from OPTIONS: {critical, error, warning, info, debug, notset}
 --mvg-window-min-proper-noun-rate=0.5     Mininum rate threshold (larger, stricter) to consider a multi-word proper noun a candidate to replace an ngram
+--ngram-printing-mw=50                    Mininum width for printing ngrams

+--no-mvg-window-glue-split-ngrams=False   Do not glue split top ngrams with MOVING WINDOW method (default is True) --no-parent-sentences                     Do not include sentences that mention top ngrams in top ngrams payload (default is False)
---ngram-printing-mw=50                    Mininum width for printing ngrams --no-rank-docs=False                      Do not rank documents flag --no-rank-sentences=False                 Do not rank sentences flag --no-pos-glue-split-ngrams=False          Do not glue split top ngrams with POS method (default is True) --no-mvg-window-glue-split-ngrams=False   Do not glue split top ngrams with MOVING WINDOW method (default is True) --pos-glue-split-ngrams-coeff=2           Coeff. for permitting matched ngram replacement.
-Interpreted as 1/coeff, e.g., 1/2 --pretty-print=False                      Pretty print JSON output --rm-subset-top-ngrams-coeff=2            Coeff. for permitting matched ngram replacement.
-Interpreted as 1/coeff, e.g., 1/2 --sentence-tokenizer='[.?!][ \n]|\n+'     For sentence ranking: Regex string that specifies tokens for sentence tokenization --shift=0                                 Factor to shift top ngram calculation --token-pattern                           Regex string that specifies tokens for document tokenization.
+--no-pos-glue-split-ngrams=False          Do not glue split top ngrams with POS method (default is True) --no-rank-docs=False                      Do not rank documents flag --no-rank-sentences=False                 Do not rank sentences flag

+--pos-glue-split-ngrams-coeff=2           Coeff. for permitting matched ngram replacement.
+Interpreted as 1/coeff, e.g., 1/2
+--pretty-print=False                      Pretty print JSON output --rm-subset-top-ngrams-coeff=2            Coeff. for permitting matched ngram replacement.
+Interpreted as 1/coeff, e.g., 1/2 --sentence-pattern='[.?!][ \n]|\n+'     For sentence ranking: Regex string that specifies tokens for sentence tokenization --shift=0                                 Factor to shift top ngram calculation --token-pattern                           Regex string that specifies tokens for document tokenization.
 Default = '\b[a-zA-Z\'\’-]+[a-zA-Z]+\b|\d+[.,]?\d*'
 --title                                   Text label to be used as a heading when printing top ngrams